jgsqware/clairctl/README.md

 Available Commands:
-  analyze     Analyze Docker image health      Get Health of clairctl and underlying services login       Log in to a Docker registry logout      Log out from a Docker registry pull        Pull Docker image information push        Push Docker image to Clair report      Generate Docker Image vulnerabilities report version     Get Versions of clairctl and underlying services
+  analyze     Analyze Docker image health      Get Health of clairctl and underlying services pull        Pull Docker image information (This will not pull the image !) push        Push Docker image to Clair report      Generate Docker Image vulnerabilities report version     Get Versions of clairctl and underlying services